I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 Update Procedure

-The procedures in this article assume that you are deployed in a multi-account environment.
+The procedure in this article assumes that it is deployed in a multi-account environment.

-Also, stack names may vary depending on the documents or blogs you reference, as they are customizable.
-Please adjust accordingly.
+Also, stack names are arbitrary and may differ depending on the documents or blogs you refer to.
+Please interpret accordingly.

 Step 1: Update the Admin Stack

 First, update the Admin stack (aws-sharr-deploy).
-This is typically in your management account or the delegated account for Security Hub CSPM.
+It's typically in the management account or the delegated account for Security Hub CSPM.

 1. Open the CloudFormation console in the target account